sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "The human!"
 She spat with venom.
 "The one Asgore told me was hiding at the labs?!"

 "Huh?
-He-- whuh?"
+He-- whuh?
+He knows?
+Already?
+How did-- Alphys.
+Right."
 You raised an eyebrow, and straightened up, accepting that this monster wouldn't let you just return to your project.
 "I mean, I understand I shouldn't be here, knew there were decisions he'd have to make, but--"

 "Listen up, punk."
 She pressed into your personal space, trapping you against the bench.
 "I don't know how the hell you got down here, past the guards, disguised yourself and brainwashed Alphys with your human mind-control--"